BradleyCulley/bradleyculley.github.io/_posts/2023-12-22-the-cross-cultural-experience-part-1-lost-love.md

 <p>This experience makes real the seemingly tiresome academic notion that human values are culturally constructed.

 <p>The ancient Romans practiced human sacrifice through bloodsport at The Colosseum.
-An estimated 400,000 people were murdered at the Colosseum in Rome, over about 350 years.
-Every one was surrounded by an enthusiastic crowd.
+An estimated 400,000 people were murdered at the Colosseum in Rome, over about 350 years.² Each murder was witnessed by an enthusiastic crowd.
 It was considered completely normal, but feels otherworldly now.</p>

 <p>That's one direction: things the other culture does that yours does not.